Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Related work

+Another related body of work deals with the weapon-target assignment problem~\cite{ahuja:2007}, which considers the assignment of weapons to targets so that the total expected survival value of the targets is minimized.
+Similar to our problem, this problem considers the assignment of a redundant number of items (i.e., weapons) to a single goal (i.e., target), where assignment costs are uncertain (i.e., probability of target survival).
+In contrast to our work, however, the weapon-target assignment problem only applies to binomial distributions that model the outcome (i.e, survival) of each target as a Bernoulli random variable.
+Our algorithm is capable of dealing with arbitrary (and potentially correlated) probability distributions that describe the assignment costs.
+In that sense, our problem is a generalization of the weapon-target assignment problem.

+The work in~\cite{golovin:2011} develops an adaptive optimization approach under partial observability of the cost function.
+The authors introduce the concepts of expected marginal gain and adaptive submodularity, which they leverage to develop an adaptive greedy algorithm.
+Although these theoretical results are amenable to the types of problems we are interested in (i.e., assignment under uncertainty), they are founded on an orthogonal approach, which consists of adapting cost estimates online, instead of hedging against uncertainty by redundancy a-priori, as we do.

-In the last decade, submodular optimization for combinatorial problems has gained considerable traction in the domain of multi-robot systems, with applications to coordinated robot routing for environmental monitoring~\cite{singh:2009}, leader selection in leader-follower systems~\cite{clark:2014}, sensor scheduling for localization~\cite{singh:2017}, and path planning for orienteering missions~\cite{jorgensen:2017}.
-A thematically relevant work in~\cite{segui:2015} considers the allocation of task sets (or task bundles) to robots under an abstract submodular utility gain.
-We consider the inverse problem of allocating robot coalitions to individual tasks, and furthermore prove the supermodularity of a specific objective function, for which we provide an explicit form.
+Submodular optimization for combinatorial problems has has also gained considerable traction in the domain of multi-robot systems.
+Applications include coordinated robot routing for environmental monitoring~\cite{singh:2009}, leader selection in leader-follower systems~\cite{clark:2014}, sensor scheduling for localization~\cite{singh:2017}, path planning for orienteering missions~\cite{jorgensen:2017}, and constrained task allocation~\cite{williams:2017}.
+Typically, the aforementioned studies develop explicit objective functions and constraints that are specific to the considered problem domains.
+The authors then go about proving the submodularity property, deriving sub-optimality bounds, and devising the appropriate assignment algorithms.
+This general methodology is similar to the one presented in our paper.

+In summary, the particularity of our work lies in the specificity of our objective function for redundant robot assignments under uncertain travel times on random transport networks.
+Robot redundancy plays a key role in our theoretical developments; our submodularity property is tightly coupled to travel applications, and hinges on the `first-come, first-to-serve' principle.
+Finally, our findings include results on the benefit of diversity and complementarity in redundant robot coalitions; these are unprecedented insights within this context, and contribute towards providing resilience to uncertainty through targeted robot team compositions.